-Article 2:206: Multiple defendants
+Article 2:205: Multiple defendants

-- (1) A person who is one of a number of defendants may also be sued in the courts of the place where any of the defendants is habitually resident, provided the claims are so closely connected that it is expedient to hear and determine them together to avoid the risk of irreconcilable judgments resulting from separate proceedings.
-For the purposes of this provision, a risk of irreconcilable judgments exists in disputes involving essentially the same legal and factual situation. - (2) In disputes concerned with infringements committed by several persons, paragraph 1 confers jurisdiction only on the courts in the State of the habitual residence of the defendant who coordinated the activities leading to the infringements or is otherwise most closely connected with the dispute in its entirety.
+- (1) In disputes concerned with infringements committed by several persons, the courts in the State where one of them is habitually resident shall have jurisdiction against all defendants irrespective of their habitual residence, provided that - (a) the claims are so closely connected that it is expedient to hear and determine them together to avoid the risk of irreconcilable judgments resulting from separate proceedings, and - (b) the defendant habitually resident in the State where the claims are brought has coordinated the activities leading to the infringements or is otherwise most closely connected with the dispute in its entirety. - (2) For the purposes of this provision, a risk of irreconcilable judgments exists in disputes involving essentially the same legal and factual situation.

-Article 2:207: Branch, agency or other establishment
+Article 2:206: Branch, agency or other establishment